rphillips/kueue-dev/README.md

 ## Overview

-`kueue-dev` is a Rust-based CLI tool that replaces the shell scripts in the kueue-operator project.
+`kueue-dev` is a Rust-based CLI tool eases the development workflow for the Kueue operator.
 It provides a unified interface for managing kind clusters, deploying the operator, and running tests.

 ## Building